The Face of the Other (selections from Totality and Infinity) By Emmanuel Levinas

 being and its cold splendor, permits us to extract language from subjec-

-tion to a preexistent thought, where it would have but the servile
+tion to a preexistent thought, where it would have

 function of translating that preexistent thought on the outside, or of